alefore/weblog/ten-years-of-edge.md

 transforming elements,
 or aggregating elements.

-In those cases, I avoid writing explicit `for` or `while` loops;
+In those cases, I avoid writing explicit `for` or `while` loops.
-instead, I call into standard functions
-(such as `std::views::transform` and related logic) for manipulating and aggregating containers.
+I prefer standard functions (such as `std::views::transform` and related logic) for manipulating and aggregating containers.
 I'm a big fan of the recent ranges/views APIs.